A strategy guide for student leaders by student leaders.

 3. The necessary event logistics are planned and accounted for.
 Contigency plans for vital steps are also in place.

 When planning a meeting, focus first on determining the meeting’s purpose.
-Think about the potential goals that you may want to achieve.
+Think about the potential goals that you may want to achieve during the meeting.

 Once you’ve identified what you want to get out of the meeting, you’ll be better positioned to identify the teammates that will need to be involved.
 You will also be able to plan how long a meeting should be in order to achieve your goals.